The Alice Mayo Society

 The society reaches out to members to provide a positive connection during their spouse's affiliation with Mayo Clinic by sponsoring a variety of events and publishing newsletters.

-Originally called the Magazine Club, the group began in 1911 as a venue for the wives of Mayo doctors to keep their minds sharp, socialize and support one another after moving to Rochester, Minnesota.
-The group met on Mondays because it was wash day, so generally no one would have any conflicts.
+Originally called the Magazine Club, the group began in 1911 as a venue for the spouses of Mayo doctors to keep their minds sharp, socialize, and support one another after moving to Rochester, Minnesota.

-In 1968, the group became known as the Alice Mayo Society to honor Alice Mayo, wife of Dr. Charles H. Mayo.
+In 1968, the group became known as The Alice Mayo Society to honor Alice Mayo, wife of Dr. Charles W. Mayo, the son of Dr. Charles H. Mayo.
 However, the purpose of welcoming spouses remained the same, as it does today.

-Over the years, separate organizations were founded for the Mayo Clinic campuses in Jacksonville, Florida, and Phoenix/Scottsdale, Arizona (Oasis), with the Rochester, Minnesota-based group (Alice Mayo Society) retaining the original name.
-The groups are active in their communities and host a range of social, educational and recreational activities.
+Over the years, separate organizations were founded for the Mayo Clinic campuses in Jacksonville, Florida (PALMS), and Phoenix/Scottsdale, Arizona (Oasis), with the Rochester, Minnesota-based group (The Alice Mayo Society) retaining the original name.
+The groups are active in their communities and host a range of social, educational, and recreational activities.